 The agent detects neuritic plaques, a hallmark of Alzheimer's disease, by binding to abnormal deposits of the protein beta-amyloid that develop in the brains of patients with the disorder.
 This makes the plaques "light up" during a PET scan.

-This video is not supported by your browser at this time."We're using the scans in patients whose cognitive function is impaired," says Farrokh Dehdashti, MD, professor of radiology in the Division of Nuclear Medicine at the Mallinckrodt Institute of Radiology.
+"We're using the scans in patients whose cognitive function is impaired," says Farrokh Dehdashti, MD, professor of radiology in the Division of Nuclear Medicine at the Mallinckrodt Institute of Radiology.
 "First, the patient sees a neurologist, or other specialist in cognitive disorders, to confirm that a test like this would be appropriate, and then we conduct the PET scan to learn whether amyloid plaques are present.
 In that way, the test allows both doctors and patients to have a better idea of whether the patient's cognitive impairment is related to Alzheimer's disease or some other illness."

 With FDA approval, nuclear medicine specialists like Dehdashti can now use the diagnostic agent, which has a longer half-life than the compound used in research studies, making it better suited for clinical use.
 As a single test, PET scans can't confirm Alzheimer's disease, but a negative test that finds no evidence of elevated beta-amyloid can help rule out the disease as the cause for the patient's cognitive impairment.